TaloDev/docs/docs/unity/saves.md

 Saves can be accessed using `Talo.Saves.All` or `Talo.Saves.Latest`.
 To load a save, use `Talo.Saves.ChooseSave()` and pass in the save you want to load.

-Once your save has been loaded, the `OnSaveChosen` event will fire.
+Once your save has been chosen, the `OnSaveChosen` event will fire.
 Internally, this causes the `OnLoaded()` function in your Loadables to be called.

 Finally, when all your registered loadables have called their `OnLoaded()`, an `OnSaveLoadingCompleted()` event is fired, signalling that, for example, it's safe to hide your loading screen.